top of page

 Recommended Reading for Witches and Occultists

-I have received repeated requests for a reading list.
-While I am currently in the process of compiling one, I wanted to share an initial selection based on my personal library.
-As time allows, I will continue exploring my books and sharing titles that have resonated with me over the years, as well as new discoveries I find enjoyable.
+I have received repeated requests for a list of recommended readings for witches and occultists.
+While I am currently in the process of compiling a more extensive one, I wanted to share an initial selection based on my library.
+As time allows, I will continue exploring my books and sharing titles that have resonated with me over the years and new discoveries I find enjoyable.
 Stay tuned for updates!
-Please note that the books listed are not in any specific order, but rather copied as they were found on my bookshelves.
+Please note that the books listed are not in any specific order but rather copied as they were found on my bookshelves.
 As I add more books to the list, I will also organize them in a more user-friendly manner.

-NOTE: this list contains affiliate links where we make a small commission off of each sale.
+NOTE: this list contains affiliate links where we make a small commission for each sale.

 "The Secret Teachings of All Ages" by Manly P. Hall: This is a comprehensive guide to ancient, esoteric wisdom and occult symbolism.
 Hall's encyclopedic work is a cornerstone in the literature of the metaphysical world.